Tokenized Stocks and the Next Evolution of Capital Markets

 • For digital asset platforms, it's obvious: if you already have 20 million verified users holding USDC, why shouldn’t they be able to buy Apple or any other stock the same way they buy Ethereum?

 • For fintechs, tokenized stocks mean you don’t have to build an entire brokerage business just to offer fractional shares.
+A licensed asset tokenization platform like InvestaX can handle compliance, issuance, and secondary trading under regulated regimes.

 • And for investors, especially in Asia, LATAM, and Africa, tokenized equities eliminate the friction of broker access, high minimums, FX inefficiencies, and outdated settlement rules.